Twice Logo

 TWICE LogoTWICE Logo PNG

 The Twice logo is sleek, flexible, and fluid.
-The sign is like dancing girls creating joint compositions and figures on the stage.
-The emblem conveys female energy, teamwork, and the attractive, alluring sound of the group’s songs.
+The sign is like dancing girls creating joint compositions and figures onstage.
+The emblem conveys female energy, teamwork, and the group’s songs’ alluring sound.

 Twice: Brand overview

 Twice is a nine-member female vocal group from South Korea.
 JYP Entertainment formed it as part of the television project Sixteen.
-The debut of the musical team took place in the fall of 2015 when they performed The Story Begins.
-The year after its appearance, her single Cheer Up won twice: it became the leader in the Gaon charts and took first place in the Melon Music Awards and the Mnet Asian Music Awards.
+The musical team’s debut took place in the fall of 2015, when they performed The Story Begins.
+The year after its release, her single Cheer Up won twice: it topped the Gaon charts and took first place at the Melon Music Awards and the Mnet Asian Music Awards.
 About a year and a half later, the band recorded four EP (extended play) albums and one special one.
-By that time, he had already sold 1.2 million collections.
-By the beginning of 2021, the young performers had gained immense popularity in South Korea and Japan, so their albums sold over 10 million copies.
+By that time, he had already sold 1.2 million copies.
+By the beginning of 2021, the young performers had gained immense popularity in South Korea and Japan, so their albums had sold over 10 million copies.

 Meaning and History